-The following table outlines the significant changes in the Consolidated Balance Sheets between March 31, 2022 and December 31, 2021:
+The following table outlines the significant changes in the Consolidated Balance Sheets between March 31, 2023 and December 31, 2022:

-Balance Sheet Account Increase (Decrease) (\$ millions) Explanation Property, plant and equipment, net 11 The increase was primarily due to capital expenditures of \$29 million incurred during the quarter, partially offset by: depreciation expense, excluding net salvage provision, of \$9 million, changes in accrued capital expenditures of \$4 million, contributions in aid of construction of \$3 million, • \$1 million of net adjustments in finance leases, the offset of which has been recognized in regulatory assets, and • costs of removal of \$1 million incurred, which are recognized against the net salvage provision in regulatory liabilities.
-Regulatory assets (current and long-term) 12 The increase was primarily due to changes in the Brilliant Power Purchase Agreement ("BPPA") asset and obligation under finance lease and an increase in regulated deferred income tax liabilities, the offsets of which were both deferred as regulatory assets.
-Credit facilities (101) The decrease was primarily a result of net repayments with proceeds from the issuance of \$100 million in unsecured Medium Term Note ("MTN") Debentures during the first quarter of 2022.
-Long-term debt 99 The increase was due to the issuance of \$100 million of unsecured MTN Debentures during the first quarter of 2022, net of debt issuance costs.
-The proceeds were used to repay existing credit facilities in support of the debt component of FBC's capital expenditure program.
+Balance Sheet Account Increase (Decrease) (\$ millions) Explanation Regulatory assets (current and long-term) 15 The increase was primarily due to changes in the Brilliant Power Purchase Agreement ("BPPA") asset and obligation under finance lease and an increase in regulated deferred income tax liabilities, the offsets of which were both deferred as regulatory assets.
+Credit facilities (41) The decrease was primarily a result of net repayments with proceeds received from a \$40 million equity injection from the Corporation's parent company, FortisBC Pacific.
+Common shares 40 The increase was due to a \$40 million equity issuance during the first quarter, the proceeds of which were to repay credit facilities in support of the equity component of FBC's capital expenditure program.